carpentries-incubator/hpc-intro/_episodes/17-resources.md

 > ## Read the Documentation
 >
-> Most HPC facilities maintain documentation as a wiki, a website, or a
-> document sent along when you register for an account.
-Take a look at these
-> resources, and search for the software you plan to use: somebody might have
+> NeSI maintains documentation  that does have some guidance on using resources for some software
+> However, as you noticed in the Modules lessons, we have a lot of software.
+So it is also advised to search
-> written up guidance for getting the most out of it.
+> the web for others that may have written up guidance for getting the most out of your specific software.
 {: .callout}

-The best way to determine the resources required for a job to run is to submit a test job, and then ask the scheduler about its impact using `{{ site.sched.hist }}`.

-## Test Job
+## Running Test Jobs

 As you may have to run this a few times you want to spend as little time waiting as possible.
 A test job should not run for more than 15mins.
 This could involve using a smaller input, coarser parameters or using a subset of the calculations.